Libensemble/libensemble/docs/platforms/cori.rst

     (my_env) user@cori07:~$ pip install libensemble

-Again, it is preferable to create your Conda environment under the ``common`` file system.
+Again, it is preferable to create your conda environment under the ``common`` file system.
 This can be done by modifying your ``~/.condarc`` file.
 For example, add the lines::